 You can contact our support team by using a sign language interpreter.
 To use this service just visit our secure page where you can download the plug-in when prompted.
 Make sure you have a webcam then press ‘Make call’.
 It’s as easy as that.
 But don’t forget, you’ll need a broadband speed of at least 1Mb.

-You can use our service Monday to Friday 9am until 8pm and Saturday and Sunday 9am until 4pm.
+You can use our service 7 days a week from 8am until midnight.
 If an Interpreter isn’t available immediately, simply hold or try again later.
 Outside working hours just leave your contact details in a video message, and we will get back to you as soon as we can.